JustFanta01/gitualizer/README.md

 `FileStatusWidget` handles working-tree and staging-area drag and drop.
 It also emits model objects through signals.

+`StashWidget` lists repository stashes.
+Files can be dropped onto it to create a named stash.
+A stash can be dragged onto a branch or the working tree to apply it.
+Dropping it onto the graph trash runs `git stash drop`, which deletes the stash without applying its files.

+References, Stashes, and Remotes share the right side through tabs.
+Stashes is the initial tab, and **View → Open Stashes** selects it.
+The bottom command preview is collapsible when more graph or panel space is needed.

+Cross-component dragging uses the MIME names in `ui/drag_mime.py`.
+The source widget writes a small payload to `QMimeData`; the destination widget decodes it and emits a Qt signal. `MainWindow` then creates the operation plan.
+This lets widgets interact without calling each other or running Git directly.

 ### Planning and execution

 `OperationPlanner` returns a `CommandPlan`.
 A plan contains: